joyjeni/AI/session1/mnist.md

 !chmod 600 /root/.kaggle/kaggle.json  # set permission
 ```

-Then download MNIST Digit Recognizer data using below command
+Then, download MNIST Digit Recognizer data using the below command:

  ```python
  !kaggle competitions download -c digit-recognizer
  ```

- If download is successful three files found in present working directory namely train.csv, test.csv and sample_submission.csv.
-This data can be dowloaded directely from Kaggle website <url>https://www.kaggle.com/c/digit-recognizer/data and used when training in different environment setup.
+If the download is successful, three files will be found in the present working directory named “train.csv”, “test.csv”, and “sample_submission.csv”.
+This data can be downloaded directly from the [Kaggle website](https://www.kaggle.com/c/digit-recognizer/data) and used for training in different environment setup.

- ### About the Data
+## About the Data

- MNIST is a hand written digits images and each image is of size 28x28 = 784 pixels for each image.
-Given Digit Recognizer data has  42000 training images and 28000 test images.
-Data is represented  in csv format in which first column is label and remaining 784 columns represent pixel value.
-Each row represent individual images.
-Test data contain 784 columns.
-The task is to predict labels for the 28000 test images.
-Labels are digits 0-9.
+MNIST is a handwritten digit image database, and each image is 28x28 = 784 pixels for each image.
+The given Digit Recognizer Data has 42000 training images and 28000 test images.
+Data is represented in CSV format, in which the first column is the label and the remaining 784 columns represent pixel values.
+Each row represents individual images.
+The test data contains 784 columns.
+The task is to predict labels for the 28000 test images; labels are digits 0-9.

-#### 1. Data Prepration
+### 1. Data Prepration

-   ##### a.
-Load Data
+#### A. Load Data

-   Read image data stored in csv format.
-Pandas read_csv() function is used to read csv file.
+Read the image data stored in CSV format.
+The pandas read_csv() function is used to read the CSV file.

   ``` python
   train = pd.read_csv("train.csv")
   test=pd.read_csv("test.csv")
   ```
-  Then prepare data for traininig by dropping the label column.
+Then, prepare the data for training by dropping the label column.
 The training data contains only pixel values.

   ```python
   X_train = train.drop(["label"],axis = 1)